 29th century Azul differs completely from what the reader would believe, based on today's popular offerings.
 There is no social media.
 No one has a smart phone.
 The DataNet is highly regulated.
 Biotech implants, which had turned Earthlings into virtual zombies, were outlawed before the Exodus' arrival.
 Movie stars were long ago replaced by CGI and artificial intelligence created for the entertainment industry.
 In fact, celebrity status is only obtained through heroic deeds, tough choices and self-sacrifice.

-And Lili is completely fine with all these things, being from a medieval world of magic, vampires, lycans and absolutely no technology.
-She has absolutely no problem combining Azul's tech with her magical abilities in order to spy on people and get into all sorts of trouble.
+And Lili is completely fine with all these things, being from a medieval world of magic, vampires, lycans and no technology.
+She has absolutely no problem combining Azul's limited tech with her magical abilities in order to spy on people and get into all sorts of trouble.